-Are currently or keen to get involved with some E-racing?
+Are you keen to get involved with some E-racing?
 Then we have a plan for you!

 Choose from three different E-racing preparation plans that will help you develop the energy systems and power to be competitive in whichever racing category you fall.
 Generally, E-races are categorised according to riders’ FTP in terms of watts per kilo (w/kg).
 Typically this works as follows: